ludykraks/Gold/src/blog/stanbic-moneywallet.md

   <img src= "/images/blogpics/stanbic-mastercard-moneywallet.png" alt= "Stanbic Bank MasterCard MoneyWallet" class= "img-responsive center-block" loading="lazy">

-<p>Looking for a reliable and low transaction fee multi-currency debit prepaid card to use in Ghana?</p>
+<p>Looking for a reliable and low transaction fee multi-currency debit prepaid card to use in Ghana and internationally?</p>

 <p>Well, the Stanbic Bank MasterCard MoneyWallet card does the job.</p>

 <p>And you don't need a Stanbic account to get one.</p>

-<p>You can also use the card internationally and in US Dollar, British Pound Sterling, Euro and many more, wherever MasterCard is accepted.</p>
+<p>You can also use the card internationally and in US Dollar, British Pound Sterling, Euro, South African Rand and many more, wherever MasterCard is accepted.</p>

   <p> The MasterCard is also contactless meaning you can use it for contactless payments.</p>